FlyHuman/lsg-course/partB.md

 # wrapper.sh.o6402
 ```

-* Open the `wrapper.sh.e**` and `wrapper.sh.o**` files.
+* So... unfortunately, we cannot see the `.png` file.
+We can see the .e... and .o... files though.
+Open the `wrapper.sh.e**` and `wrapper.sh.o**` files.
 Do you understand what went wrong?

 > **_Food for brain:_**
 >
-> * The path to the software was not given correctly, so the job failed to run the example properly
-and generate the output.
+> * Which of the .e... and .o... files tells you that something went wrong?
+* Which of the .e... and .o... files tells you what went wrong?
+* The file you answer in the previou question is actually showing you a Python error telling you that the program failed to run properly because it could not import a module called pyspark.sql.
+Pyspark is a Python module that is not just simply available by default for everybody in the cluster.
+Therefore, if you want to use it, you have to let your running environment know where it can find that module.
+In particular, to illustrate a job failure, we have (deliberately) written a wrong path to this module on the wrapper.sh file.
+Mistyping a path is a common problem that could easily happen to you, though, when you are defining your jobs.
 Open the `wrapper.sh` script.
-Can you find where the path to the software are specified?
+Can you find where the path to this _extra_ software is specified?
-* Do you see where the software is installed?
-Is it local on your cluster or elsewhere?
-Where is the input dataset?
+* Based on your previous answer, can you actually see where the software is installed?
+Then, what do you think: is it installed locally on the cluster or is it somewhere else?
+* Oh, and can you answer the previous two questions now for the input dataset?

-* In the `wrapper.sh` the variable name SPARK_HOME should point to the absolute path of the software but the
-slash `/` is missing.
+* In the `wrapper.sh`, the environment variable SPARK_HOME should point to the **absolute path** of the Pyspark module, but the initial slash (`/`) is missing.
 Correct this, save the script and submit the job again.

 * Check the status of the job with the new jobID